Frequently Asked Questions about CotEditor 2.2

 - Nope.
-CotEditor is a true freeware and we don't have any plans with that also for the future.
+CotEditor is a true freeware, and we don't have any plans with that also for the future.

 - What is the difference between the Mac App Store version and non-AppStore version?

-- There is no difference on the software itself except the updater.
+- There is no difference in the software itself except the updater.
 The non-AppStore version has an updater framework Sparkle to notify new releases while the OS X system manages versions of the Mac App Store version.
 Other things are exactly the same.
 Both versions are Sandboxed.

 - If you have scripts in the Scripts menu

 - The location of the scripts folder moved from